As an employer, it is vital you stay up to date with family-friendly legislation. Otherwise, you might find your business facing costly legal action.

 As an employer, how do I bear in mind legislation when creating a family-friendly workplace?

 The first step is to create a family-friendly culture that offers support to parents in your business.
-You can do this by making your management and staff aware of their rights with regard to paid and unpaid leave – in fact, 25% of employees believe their employer doesn’t want to share new leave legislation with them.
+You can do this by making your management and staff aware of their rights with regard to paid and unpaid leave.

 By offering paid and unpaid leave beyond the minimum legal requirements, you help to create an environment that may keep your employees happy and even boost productivity.

-As an employer, you may also wish to provide flexible working arrangements that suit the specific needs of your employees.
-For example, this could include shift work, or job sharing.
+- Provide flexible working arrangements that suit the specific needs of your employees.
+For example, this could include shift work, working from home or job sharing.

 I want help and advice regarding family-friendly legislation – what should I do?